Itawamba Community College: Campus

 The main campus is located in Fulton, and a branch campus in Tupelo and all technical courses are located at the Belden Center.

 Organization and administration

 The college serves Chickasaw, Itawamba, Lee, Monroe, and Pontotoc counties.
 The president is Dr. Jay Allen.

 Academics

 The college is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools to award associate degrees.

 Student life

-Sports
+Athletics

 The athletic teams of Itawamba Community College are known as the Indians and the school's colors are red, white and navy.
-ICC has nine sanctioned collegiate sports including football, men's and women's basketball, soccer, women's fast pitch softball, baseball, men's and women's tennis and golf.
+ICC has eleven sanctioned collegiate sports including football, men's and women's basketball, men's and women's soccer, softball, baseball, men's and women's tennis, volleyball and golf.
 The men's and women's basketball teams began to play in the Davis Event Center in January 2007 and the Itawamba Community College Men's tennis program finished 15th in the Nation in the final NJCAA poll for the 2008 season.
 In April 2019, ICC announced the addition of women’s volleyball.